-Arousal is another possible explanation for your female dog humping.
-Look for other signs of amorous intent, such as raising her tail, pawing or playfully bowing.
+Arousal is another possible explanation for why your female dog humps.
+Look for common behaviors of a female dog in heat including signs of amorous intent, such as raising her tail, pawing or playfully bowing.

-Some female dogs hump because they don’t get enough attention, exercise or affection.
-In cases like these, they consider even negative attention better than no attention.
+Another reason why your female dog humps is because she doesn’t get enough attention, exercise or affection.
+In cases like these, a pup considers even negative attention as better than no attention.

 There’s also a good chance that your pup is trying to establish dominance.

 Humping can devolve into a compulsive behavior if it’s a reaction to anxiety.
 While other mounting isn’t necessarily harmful to your dog, compulsive behavior can negatively interfere with normal activities.

 If you have a female dog who humps, it’s more than likely that you want the behavior to stop.
 There are several ways to discourage humping:

 Spay Her or Neuter Her Buddies

 If your dog’s humping is sexually motivated, spaying your pooch might stop it, particularly if your dog only humps when she’s showing common behaviors of a female dog in heat or around other female dogs who are in heat.
 Neutering male dogs who your female dog comes in contact with might also help the situation.

 If your dog is humping to get attention, ignoring her might be the solution.
 Even saying “no” is considered attention in her mind, so you need to ignore her completely.
 Put her in her crate or a separate room entirely.
 Also make sure that your pooch gets enough attention, exercise and affection throughout the day.

 Use positive reinforcement to teach your pup the “leave it” command.
 Whenever your dog mounts a dog, person or thing, say, “leave it!”
 Each time your pooch obeys you, reward them with a yummy treat.